Lake Grundlsee: Fauna

 Originally, only the following eight fish species were native to Lake Grundlsee: burbot (Lota lota), chub (Squalius cephalus), minnow (Phoxinus phoxinus), stone loach (Barbatula barbatula), lake trout (Salmo trutta), Danube bleak (Alburnus chalcoides), and lake char (Salvelinus alpinus).
 The following fish species also occur as a result of artificial stocking or introduction Eel (Anguilla anguilla), Perch (Perca fluviatilis), Pike (Esox lucius), Bullhead (Cottus gobio) and Coregonus (Coregonus sp.).

 The most conspicuous bird species at Lake Grundlsee and the other Salzkammergut lakes is the Mute Swan (Cygnus olor), which was first recorded at Lake Traunsee in 1875.
 It has been recorded at Grundlsee since the 1950s.
 Other common annual birds are the Mallard (Anas platyrhynchos) and the Coot (Fulica atra).
 Tufted Duck (Aythya fuligula), Pochard (Aythya ferina) and Great Crested Grebe (Podiceps cristatus) are less common.
 The cormorant (Phalacrocorax carbo) is native to Lake Grundlsee and feeds on the fish in the lake as well as the fish from the surrounding breeding grounds, which is why it is also hunted there.

-Nature conservation

-The Grundlsee is not a nature reserve, but the Totes Gebirge and Altausseer See European Nature Reserve no. 35, designated as part of the Natura 2000 network under the Habitats and Birds Directives, begins on the eastern shore.
-The Danube bleak (Chalcalburnus chalcoides), which lives in the lake, is a protected species under the Habitats Directive and migrates to the Toplitz and Stimitz creeks during the spawning season.
-To create additional spawning grounds for this and other species, the Stimitz estuary was renaturalized in 2016 and an oxbow was opened to restore the connection to the lake.